inkeysoftware/PACmd/README.md

    Start InDesign, go to Edit > Keyboard Shortcuts, and select the PAKeymander set.

-3. Install AutoHotKey.

-4. Double-click on Scripts Panel\PAKey\non-script\PA7Keymander.ahk
+3. Double-click on Scripts Panel\PAKey\PAKeymander\RunPAKey.bat

-5. To get the latest updates, pull from the repo.